WhiteflagProtocol/whiteflag-api/docs/md/openapi.md

 This definition documents the API in [OpenAPI format](https://swagger.io/specification/).

 Two methods are available for interaction with the API: 1. a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) for originators to provide Whiteflag message to be sent on the blockchain, and 2. a [socket.io](https://socket.io/) [web socket](https://en.wikipedia.org/wiki/WebSocket) variant available on `/socket` for clients to listen for incoming Whiteflag messages from a blockchain.
-A running API has a webpage with embedded socket listener available on [/listen](/listen).
+A running API has a webpage with embedded socket listener available on [/listen](/listen) and the documented source code at [/docs](/docs).

 All response bodies are structured as `{meta, data, errors}`, based on the [JSON API Specification](https://jsonapi.org/format/), which has been used as a guideline (and as a guideline only).